 - 1 Groundwater SDL resource unit is defined in the Dictionary.
-The relationship between the groundwater SDL resource units and groundwater sources to which this Plan applies is outlined in the notes to clause 24. - 2 Long-term average sustainable diversion limit is defined in the Dictionary.
+The notes to clause 24 outline the relationship between the groundwater SDL resource units and groundwater sources to which this Plan applies. - 2 Long-term average sustainable diversion limit is defined in the Dictionary.